Turro75/MyMinUI/toolchains/TOOLCHAINS.md

 so You can build and setup both systems.

-Be aware that You cannot keep both toolchains active at the same.
+Be aware that You cannot keep both toolchains active at the same time (unless you change their name of course).

 After switching ensure all m21/cores/output and m21/cores/src folders are empty to rebuild all the cores from scratch.